 - The Medium-Term Fiscal-Structural Plan (2025-2028) outlines a strategy to reduce the general government deficit and debt while complying with EU Fiscal Rules.
-It caps annual net expenditure growth at 4.5% and focuses on reforms and investments to address EU recommendations, promoting fiscal stability and sustainable growth - Public Sector Wage System Reform aims to moderate long-term wage growth, contributing to fiscal sustainability - Introduction of Long-Term Care Contribution to address the financial demands of an aging population, ensuring the adequacy and sustainability of long-term care services - New Pension reform on underway in response to demographic shifts and the need for sustainable pension system gradually increase the retirement age, adjusting pension indexation, enhancing accrual rates, promoting supplementary pension savings.
-These measures aim to ensure the long-term viability of the pension system, address the challenges posed by an aging population, and provide a dignified retirement for all citizens - A series of tax reforms designed to optimize revenue collection, promote economic growth, and align with international tax standards - Undertaking comprehensive health sector reforms to enhance the efficiency and quality of healthcare system while upholding fiscal responsibility
+It caps annual net expenditure growth at 4.5% and focuses on reforms and investments to address EU recommendations, promoting fiscal stability and sustainable growth - Public Sector Wage System Reform setting mechanism in the public sector, aims to moderate long-term wage growth, contributing to fiscal sustainability - Introduction of Long-Term Care Contribution to address the financial demands of an aging population, ensuring the adequacy and sustainability of long-term care services - The foreseen pension reform is currently in public debate as the social partners signed the agreement on the proposed changes.
+The reform will have a positive impact on fiscal sustainability and also on pension adequacy. - A series of tax reforms designed to optimize revenue collection, promote economic growth, and align with international tax standards - Undertaking comprehensive health sector reforms to enhance the efficiency and quality of healthcare system while upholding fiscal responsibility.
+The health reform is ongoing and different changes have been already adopted.